amoodie/example-module_sededu/README.md

 In the root repository then we have a `README.md` (the file you are reading!), a `LICENSE.txt`, a file called `about.json`, and a `.gitignore`.
 The `README` should provide an overview of using the module, and information about authors, supporting documents (publications?), funding sources, etc.
-The `LICENSE.txt` contains the modules licensing information, we recommend
+The `LICENSE.txt` contains the modules licensing information, see [Module Licensing](https://github.com/amoodie/sededu/blob/feat_documentation/docs/contributing_module.md#module-licensing) for more information (we recommend the [MIT license](https://choosealicense.com/licenses/mit/)).
+The `about.json` file just contains some simple information which gets displayed/used within SedEdu; see [Contributing a Module](https://github.com/amoodie/sededu/blob/feat_documentation/docs/contributing_module.md) and [Writing about.json](https://github.com/amoodie/sededu/blob/feat_documentation/docs/writing_aboutjson.md) for more information about this file's contents.
+The `.gitignore` file is a GitHub related file that tells your local repository which files to sync with the remote GitHub repository (you don't need to worry about this right now)

 Below the _minimum required files for your module to be incorporated into SedEdu_ are listed.
 A separate article exists with complete information on [contributing a module to SedEdu](https://github.com/amoodie/sededu/blob/develop/docs/contributing_module.md).